pingcap/docs/FAQ.md

 - LOW_PRIORITY: this statement has a low priority, that is, TiDB reduces the priority of this statement during the execution period.

-You can combine the above two parameters with the DML language of TiDB to use them.
+You can combine the above two parameters with the DML of TiDB to use them.
 For usage details, see [TiDB DML](sql/dml.md).
 For example:

 1. Adjust the priority by writing SQL statements in the database: